 Syndications have been around a long time but technology has only recently made it both affordable and accessible.
 Previously, only those who worked in banking, finance, or venture capital could access these types of deals.
 Now, nearly all accredited investors can afford to participate in a range of private equity opportunities.
 Nucleation Capital is particularly working to build a network that brings nuclear-related deals to qualified accredited investors whose careers have been in industry, engineering, or energy and others who appreciate its importance for our future energy security.

 Join the Nucleation Capital syndicate

 Joining our syndication network means that you create an account at AngelList which will send you our notifications about the select investment opportunities we offer.
 There is no obligation to invest.
-Should you choose to invest in a syndicated deal, you will be able to do so directly through the AngelList portal where you can review and sign the deal docs, complete accreditation and wire your payment.
-Your account at AngelList will track your investments, funding, management reports, K-1s and investment performance for the duration of these investments.
+Should you choose to invest in a syndicated deal, you will be able to do so directly through the AngelList portal where you can review and sign the deal docs and wire your payment.
+Your account at AngelList will track your investments, funding, management reports, K1s and investment performance for the duration of these investments.